 The Company entered into an exclusive, worldwide royalty-bearing license agreement in December 2012, amended and restated in March 2013, with OncoSil Medical UK Limited (f/k/a Enigma Therapeutics Limited), a wholly-owned subsidiary of OncoSil Medical Ltd ("OncoSil") for the development of BrachySil, the Company's previous product candidate for the treatment of pancreatic and other types of cancer.
 The Company received an upfront fee of \$100,000 and is entitled to 8% sales-based royalties, 20% of sublicense consideration and milestone payments based on aggregate product sales.
 OncoSil is obligated to pay an annual license maintenance fee of \$100,000 by the end of each calendar year, the most recent of which was received in December 2018.
 For each calendar year commencing with 2014, the Company is entitled to receive reimbursement of any patent maintenance costs, sales-based royalties and sub-licensee sales-based royalties earned, but only to the extent such amounts, in the aggregate, exceed the \$100,000 annual license maintenance fee.
-As of March 31, 2019, OncoSil has not received regulatory approval in any jurisdiction.
-In March 2019 the British Standards Institute's Clinical Oversight Committee advised OncoSil that insufficient clinical benefit had been demonstrated to recommend approval of its longstanding CE Mark application.
-OncoSil is awaiting confirmation of a follow-up meeting to discuss next steps.
-The Company has no consequential performance obligations under the OncoSil license agreement, and, accordingly, any amounts to which the Company is entitled under the agreement are recognized as revenue on the earlier of receipt or when collectability is reasonably assured.
-No revenue was recognized related to the OncoSil agreement for each of the three months ended March 31, 2019 and 2018.
-As of March 31, 2019, no deferred revenue was recorded for this agreement.
+As of September 30, 2019, OncoSil has not received regulatory approval in any jurisdiction.
+In March 2019 the Clinical Oversight Committee of the British Standards Institute ("BSI") advised OncoSil that insufficient clinical benefit had been demonstrated to recommend approval of its longstanding CE Mark application.
+In October 2019, Oncosil announced that it had completed its follow up meeting with BSI and is focused on submitting an updated Clinical Evaluation Report for CE Mark approval.
+The Company has no consequential performance obligations under the OncoSil license agreement.
+No revenue was recognized related to the OncoSil agreement for each of the three and nine months ended September 30, 2019 and 2018.
+As of September 30, 2019, no deferred revenue was recorded for this agreement.